Analysis of d-Hop Dominating Set Problem for Directed Graph with Indegree Bounded by One

-\textit{d-hop minimum dominating set problem }was introduced in \cite{amis2000max} for cluster formation in wireless ad-hoc networks.
-The problem is proved to be NP complete.
-The decision version of minimum d-hop dominating set problem is given as follows: \\ \\ \textbf{Instance: }An undirected graph $G=(V,E)$, two positive integers d and K. \\ \textbf{Question: }Is there a subset $|V^{'}| \subseteq V$ with $|V^{'}| \le K$ such that for every vertex $v \notin V-V^{'}$ is at most $d$ hops away from at least one vertex in $V^{'}$. \\ \\ In a directed graph $G=(V,E)$ a node $u$ dominates a node $v$ if the edge $(u,v) \in E$.
-For a directed graph dominating set is proved to NP complete\cite{albers2004algorithms}.
-But for directed graph with indegree of at most $1$, the problem can be solved polynomially \cite{albers2004algorithms}. \\ In this article we analyze the problem \textit{d-hop minimum dominating set problem for directed graph with indegree bounded by $1$}.
-We show the existence of a polynomial time algorithm of the problem by exploiting certain properties of the graph under consideration.
+In a directed graph $G_D=(V_D,E_D)$ a node $u$ dominates a node $v$ if the edge $(u,v) \in E$.
+For directed graphs, dominating set is proved to NP complete \cite{albers2004algorithms}.
+But for directed graphs with in-degree of at most $1$, the problem can be solved polynomially \cite{albers2004algorithms}.
+With a similar context, in this short paper we analyze the minimum \textit{d-hop dominating set problem} with a restricted sample space.
+The restriction is imposed on the graph $G_D$ which has its in-degree bounded by $1$.
+We show the existence of a polynomial time algorithm of the restricted version for the problem by exploiting certain properties of the graph under consideration.
+This is beneficial for attaining exact solution to all cluster-head re-election phases where the graph has the given property.
+The solution also has application to approach a subclass of particular problem in interdependent network \cite{Das}.
+To best of our knowledge, all subsequent works which define a cluster as in \cite{amis2000max} or any other analysis of d-hop dominating set problem doesn't approach this restricted version.